ThreeMammals/Ocelot/docs/features/requestaggregation.rst

 Request Aggregation
 ===================

-Ocelot allow's you to specify Aggregate ReRoutes that compose multiple normal ReRoutes and map their responses into one object.
+Ocelot allows you to specify Aggregate ReRoutes that compose multiple normal ReRoutes and map their responses into one object.
 This is usual where you have a client that is making multiple requests to a server where it could just be one.
 This feature allows you to start implementing back end for a front end type architecture with Ocelot.